ekinolik/jax-react-client/README.md

 - Network or service errors are thrown and should be caught using try/catch
 - Invalid parameters (e.g., invalid ticker) will result in an error
+- For getDexByStrikes, if fewer strikes are available than requested, it returns all available strikes

 Example error handling: